 Expect urban cycling conditions with traffic from Tempe to the turn northward toward Usery Pass.
 After turning onto SR 87, there is a five-mile section of narrow road with no shoulder.
 Full service towns include Tonto Basin, Roosevelt, Globe, and Safford.
 Services on U.S. 70 are minimal in eastern Arizona.
 In Duncan, replenish your stock of food and water.
-Services are limited for the next 77 miles to Silver City.
+Services are very limited until you reach Silver City.
 A two-mile detour to Lordsburg is an option for full services.
 Once you reach Silver City, New Mexico, you have a choice.
 The main route goes through rolling terrain; enroute you’ll pass the Santa Rita Open Pit Copper Mine.
 In comparison, the Gila Cliff Dwellings Alternate is 69 miles longer.
 The alternate goes through historic Pinos Altos and climbs and descends through thick pine forests before reaching the Gila River drainage.
 This very scenic road is narrow and winding and caution is urged, especially on the descents.
 After leaving the Gila Cliff Dwellings National Monument, you ride through forests and meadows, and begin another gradual ascent to the Continental Divide.
 SR 152 is winding and steep with intermittent shoulders over Emory Pass, the highest point on the Southern Tier.
-In the next 35 miles you’ll drop 3,800 feet to the Caballo Reservoir.
-From here to El Paso the route parallels the Rio Grande and I-25.
+Heading south the route parallels the Rio Grande and I-25.
 SR 28 winds through small towns, farm fields, and pecan groves into El Paso.
 Click on enlargement for detail.

 Good move to reroute the Southern Tier from Mesa to Globe.
 From BikeCentennial to Adventure Cycling Association my wife and I have used these maps for numerous loaded tours, including the Section 2 of the Southern Tier.
 Over the years these bicycling maps have steadily improved.
 Unfortunately the states have not responded to or kept up with the need for safer passage for cyclists.
 I applaud ACA for its efforts to find safe alternatives and publish them as ACA maps.
 They are easy to follow and read, and provide almost every conceivable bit of information that a cyclist needs to complete his or her bicycle ride on any particular ACA bike route.
 Well worth the money to have a relatively carefree bicycle trip.